mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 horrible.
 Can we block it?
 Where's the ad blocker, right?
 Yeah, exactly.
 Right.
  Yeah.
 Very cool.
 So, well, I think we actually reached the end of our session today of the interview.
-Is this something that you want to share with my listeners that we haven't touched on that you think would be important or something that you want to tell them?
+Is there something that you want to share with my listeners that we haven't touched on that you think would be important or something that you want to tell them?
 Some advice that you want to give them on their way?